circularsprojects/discordtyper/README.md

 [![Release](https://github.com/circularsprojects/discordtyper/actions/workflows/main.yml/badge.svg)](https://github.com/circularsprojects/discordtyper/actions/workflows/main.yml)\
 this is a tauri application that sends typing packets to discord for the channel ids you specify\
 thats it\
-note: you need to get your **discord cookie** and channel ids to be able to use this program\
+note: you need to get your **discord cookie** and channel ids to be able to use this program
-this also only works with server channels for now\
 ![preview](/preview-discordtyper.jpeg)